‘Help me’: Video shows officers jump into river to save woman in sinking car - NewsBreak

 “She’s calling for help and hoping someone can come and rescue her, and I’m so thankful that our officers were able to do that,” said Pease.

-“Every call that we go on is an unknown, you know, you may have information that tells you what it is, but it’s never going to turn out exactly how the call is put out,” said Pease.UPS driver accused of stealing over $100K in jewelry, valuable metals
+“Every call that we go on is an unknown, you know, you may have information that tells you what it is, but it’s never going to turn out exactly how the call is put out,” said Pease.Four men plead guilty in attack on well-known SC store owner, wife

 Pease said all officers train in the academy for water rescue, but the city has a dive team and fire department that typically responds to these types of calls.
 Skaggs, Lenox and Bell knew there was no time to wait in this situation.